asiftandel96/asiftandel96/README.md

 ### Hi there,I'm Asif Tandel 👋

-- :blush:I am currently working on Machine Learning,Deep Learning Use-Cases
+- I am currently working on Machine Learning,Deep Learning Use-Cases

 - I am addicted to learning and growing every day

 - I am currently learning Computer Vision,Image Classification,Object Detection etc.

-- Build an end-to-end data science pipelines from data-validation to model deployment in an fully automated approach that has helped in reducing 20-40% tasks.
+- Build an end-to-end data science pipelines from data-validation to model deployment in an fully automated approach that has helped in reducing 40% tasks of the project.